eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

 **Disadvantages:**
 - Requires full trust in the identity provider
 - If the main account is compromised, all linked services can be affected

+#### Methods and Evaluations

+- ##### Password
+Easy to use and requires no additional components.
+However, it has low suitability for modern security requirements.

+- ##### MFA (Multi-Factor Authentication)
+Currently the preferred method for most access scenarios.
+Usability is moderate because it adds at least one additional verification layer.
+It requires access to an application, hardware token, or similar device to complete authentication.